 Spanish architect, Rafael Guastavino, originally came to the Asheville area to work on the Biltmore Estate Mansion.
 He quickly fell in love with the beauty of Western North Carolina, and shortly after, the construction of the Basilica of St. Lawrence began.
 With its unique position in downtown Asheville and as the largest basilica in North America, this historic landmark is immediately recognizable.
 Join us as we dive into the history of this magnificent landmark.
 Afterward, discover more of Western North Carolina’s historic treasures in our free Vacation Guide.

 Your Complete Guide to the Basilica of St. Lawrence

-What is a Basilica?
+First: What Is a Basilica?

-In modern times, the word describes a special designation given by the Pope to certain churches.
-These churches have great historical significance as a place of worship and there are only 56 of them in the U.S. including the Basilica of St. Lawrence.
+In modern times, “basilica” is a special designation given by the Pope to specific churches.
+These churches have great historical significance as a place of worship, and there are only 56 of them in the United States, including the one-of-a-kind Basilica of St. Lawrence.

 History of the Basilica of St. Lawrence

 In 1905, Rafael Guastavino joined forces with fellow architect, R. S. Smith, who was a supervising architect for the Biltmore House.
 Spanish Renaissance was the style they chose, and you’ll find characteristics of this style everywhere you look in the basilica.
 One example is the stained glass window that displays the Basilica of St. Lawrence Coat of Arms.